Knights of the Round (video game)

-is an arcade game released by Capcom in 1991.
-A side-scrolling beat 'em up based loosely on the legend of King Arthur and the Knights of the Round Table, the game features an action role-playing video game-like level advancement system, with fighters automatically being upgraded to new weapons and armor as they advance through the game.
-In September 13, 2018, Capcom announced Capcom Beat 'Em Up Bundle with Knights of the Round being one of seven titles and being released digitally for Nintendo Switch, PlayStation 4, Xbox One, and Windows on September 18, 2018.
+is a 1991 beat 'em up game developed and published by Capcom for arcades.
+Based loosely on the legend of King Arthur and the Knights of the Round Table, the game features an action role-playing-like level advancement system, with fighters automatically being upgraded to new weapons and armor as they advance through the game.
+The arcade version of the game was included in the compilations Capcom Beat 'Em Up Bundle (2018) and Capcom Arcade 2nd Stadium (2022).

 Plot

 Arthur, who had been training himself to be a great knight, pulled out the sacred sword Excalibur from the rock.
 After pulling it out, Arthur realized his destiny was to become the first King of the Britons.
 Merlin then sends Arthur and his two closest companions, Lancelot and Perceval, to overthrow the evil king Garibaldi and to unite Britain.

 Gameplay

-The gameplay is very similar to other Capcom beat 'em ups, such as Final Fight and Capcom's previous hack-and-slash fantasy title The King of Dragons.
+The gameplay is similar to other Capcom beat 'em ups, such as Final Fight and Capcom's previous hack-and-slash fantasy title The King of Dragons.
 There are seven stages, each with its own boss and a variety of generic enemies that try to stop the players' progress.
 The fights rely strongly on the blocking ability, which is triggered by pressing the attack button, then pressing the joystick away as the opponent strikes.
-If successful, the player gains a few seconds of invincibility with which to counter-attack.
-However, if no one strikes the player's character while holding the block, they will tire and drop their guard, making them vulnerable to attack.
+If successful, the player gains a few seconds of invincibility with which to counter-attack, but if no one strikes the player's character while holding the block, they will tire and drop their guard, making them vulnerable to attack.
 Blocking is vital in certain cases, since some bosses will be vulnerable only after their attack has been blocked by the player.

 As in most beat 'em ups, a desperation attack is performed by pressing both the attack and jump buttons simultaneously.
 This kills off most enemies on the screen, but the player loses a little bit of health every time he uses it.

 At various points in the game, the players get to ride a horse, where they can attack enemies on horseback.
 The horses can stomp on enemies by pressing the joystick two times forward.
 On occasion, bosses and certain enemy characters can ride horses as well.